We need to shift our consumption values so that the entire fashion system can shift along with it. – Rhonda P. Hill

 Rhonda P. Hill is the founder of E D G E. E D G E, the acronym for Emerging Designers Get Exposed, is an international platform advancing the field of fashion in artistic values, cultural significance, and sustainability through the exposure of emerging designers.
 It takes a step forward to look at fashion from an intelligent, artistic, and practical perspective.
 The website, EDGExpo.com, is a magazine-style look at the paradigm shift from irresponsible, excessive production and consumption to one of environmental and ethical consciousness, cultural sensitivity, and purpose.

-More about Rhonda P. Hill on LinkedIn.
+More about Rhonda P. Hill

 The power of fashion lies in its ability to transform identity and culture.